First victims of deadliest migrant shipwreck given funeral in Italy

-CATANIA, Italy Italy held a funeral service on Tuesday for 13 migrants who died in the worst shipwreck in the Mediterranean in recent history, while the navy continued its search for other victims of the disaster.
+CATANIA, Italy, July 7 Italy held a funeral service on Tuesday for 13 migrants who died in the worst shipwreck in the Mediterranean in recent history, while the navy continued its search for other victims of the disaster.

 More than 700 people, most of them locked below deck, were believed to have drowned in April.
 Their overloaded fishing boat capsized after colliding with a ship that had come to their aid some 70 nautical miles off the coast of Libya.